Higher Gauging and Non-invertible Condensation Defects: Higher gauging of 1-form symmetries

 Indeed, the partition function of the 1+1d $\mathbb{Z}_2$ gauge theory is $\sqrt{|H_1(\Sigma,\mathbb{Z}_2)|}$ (up to the usual Euler counterterm ambiguity).
 Therefore, for $\theta(\eta)=1$, we write the general fusion rule as \ie &S\times S= (\mathcal{Z}_2)\, S \,,~~~\theta(\eta) = 1 \,, \fe where we have defined \ie (\mathcal{Z}_N)\equiv \text{1+1d $\mathbb{Z}_N$ gauge theory} \,. \fe We will verify this fusion rule explicitly using the explicit worldsheet Lagrangian for the surface in various examples in Section \ref{sec:example}.
 Note that this is precisely the non-invertible fusion rule of the Cheshire string \cite{Else:2017yqj,Johnson-Freyd:2020twl}.

 This non-invertible fusion rule \eqref{higherprojection} is analogous to the ordinary projection algebra.
 Consider a QFT with an ordinary $\mathbb{Z}_2$ symmetry operator $U$ with $U^2=1$.
 We can define a new conserved operator $P_+\equiv 1+U$, which is not simple because it is the sum of two other operators of the same dimensionality.\footnote{As discussed below \eqref{inequality}, $P_+$ can be thought of as the condensation of a 0-form symmetry $U$ on a codimension-1 manifold. } The non-simple operator $P_+$ is twice the projection operator, and it obeys a non-invertible fusion rule, ${P_+}\times P_+= 2P_+$.
 In contrast, the condensation surface $S$ here is a simple surface defect because it cannot be written as the sum of other surface defects.
 The non-invertible fusion rule \eqref{higherprojection} is similar to the projection algebra, but with the fusion ``coefficient" replaced by the 1+1d $\mathbb{Z}_2$ gauge theory $(\mathcal{Z}_2)$.
-We interpret \eqref{higherprojection} as a categorical version of the projection algebra.

 We conclude that the fusion rule of the condensation surface is

 In Section \ref{sec:example} we will give several examples realizing these condensation defects.
 For instance, both kinds of condensation defects are realized in the 2+1d $\mathbb{Z}_2$ gauge theory (see Section \ref{sec:z2gauge}).
 The invertible condensation defect is also realized as the charge conjugation symmetry in $U(1)_4$ Chern-Simons theory (see Section \ref{sec:U1CS}).
 The free $U(1)$ gauge theory on the other hand realizes the non-invertible condensation defect (see Section \ref{sec:Maxwell}).